-Cactus is a blue-collar town, with 67.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cactus, you'll notice that it is more blue-collar than most other communities in America.
+67.31% of Cactus’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cactus is a city of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Cactus who work in farm management occupations (13.81%), sales jobs (11.49%), and maintenance occupations (9.85%).

 Cactus ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 1.28% of people over 25 have a college degree.